On the profinite fundamental group of a connected Grothendieck topos: Galois points and Galois sites

-For the converse implication, assume that $G$ is a profinite group.
-It is enough to show that finite continuous $G$-sets are finite objects of $\BB G$ because any continuous $G$-set is a sum of its orbits which are finite $G$-sets.
-Now, any finite $G$-set is a finite object of the category $\Ss^G$ of all $G$-sets.
-The coreflection $\Ss^G\to\BB G$ is a connected geometric morphism of toposes so that the inclusion $\BB G\hookrightarrow\Ss^G$ reflects decidability by Lemma \ref{surjection} as well as Kuratowski-finiteness, cf. the proof of Lemma \ref{complemented3}.\end{proof}

-\begin{rmk}Since for a profinite group $G$ the category of finite objects of the classifying topos $\BB G$ is the category of finite continuous $G$-sets, the equivalence $\Ee\simeq\BB\Aut(p)$ of Theorem \ref{main2} recovers Grothendieck's Representation Theorem $\Ee_f\simeq\BB\Aut(p)_f$ for the Galois category $\Ee_f$, cf. Proposition \ref{exact}.
+\begin{rmk} Since for a profinite group $G$ the category of finite objects of the classifying topos $\BB G$ is the category of finite continuous $G$-sets, the equivalence $\Ee\simeq\BB\Aut(x_\Ee)$ recovers Grothendieck's Representation Theorem $\Ee_f\simeq\BB\Aut(x_\Ee)_f$ for the Galois category $(\Ee_f,F_{\Ee_f})$, cf. Proposition \ref{exact} and \cite[Theorem 4.1]{SGA1}.

-It is well-known that a connected, atomic topos is equivalent to the classifying topos of the \emph{localic} automorphism group of any of its points, provided such a point exists \cite{JT, M, J, D, B}.
-The interesting feature here is that a finitely generated, connected Grothendieck topos has an intrinsic surjective point with profinite automorphism group, and that the latter determines the topos up to equivalence.
+It is well-known that a connected, atomic Grothendieck topos is equivalent to the classifying topos of the \emph{localic automorphism group} of any of its points, cf. \cite{JT, M, J, D, B}.
+Neither the points nor the associated localic automorphism groups need to be isomorphic.
+The distinguishing feature of Theorem \ref{main2} is the explicit construction, for any connected, finitely generated Grothendieck topos $\Ee$, of a Galois point with profinite automorphism group.
+The construction of this Galois point involves choices but any two Galois points are isomorphic by Proposition \ref{Galoispoint}.

-In \cite[Remark C.5.3.14.b]{J} Johnstone shows that classifying toposes $\BB G$ of profinite groups $G$ are characterised as those pointed Grothendieck toposes $\Ee$ for which $\gamma:\Ee\to\Ss$ is \emph{hyperconnected} and the diagonal $\Ee\to\Ee\times_\Ss\Ee$ is \emph{proper} (cf. \cite{J0,J1}).
-This is consistent with \cite[Theorem 4.6]{H} where Henry characterises Grothendieck toposes generated by decidable Kuratowski-finite objects.
-Henry's notion of finite generation is weaker than ours insofar as he does not require decomposition-finiteness.
-For locally connected Grothendieck toposes the two notions coincide.

 Recently, there has been renewed interest in Grothendieck toposes $\Ee$ equivalent to $\BB G$ for a topological automorphism group of some surjective point, cf. Bhatt-Scholze \cite[Theorem 7.2.5]{BS} and Caramello \cite[Theorem 3.5]{C}.
 The occurring automorphism groups are \emph{not} assumed prodiscrete so that this \emph{topological} Galois theory goes beyond the classical context of Galois toposes.
 The paradigmatic example is the Myhill-Schanuel topos $\BB\Sgm_\infty$ of \emph{nominal sets} where the infinite symmetric group $\Sgm_\infty$ is endowed with the topology induced from the product topology on $\NN^\NN$.
-This topological group is \emph{coherent} in the sense of Johnstone \cite[Example D.3.4.1]{J}.
+This topological group is \emph{coherent} in the sense of Johnstone \cite[Example D.3.4.1]{J} so that $\BB\Sgm_\infty$ is a coherent, atomic Grothendieck topos which is not finitely generated.
+There is a Representation Theorem for this kind of toposes, due to Makkai \cite{Ma0}.